anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

     return df_tripcount
 ```
 ### Fleet Count(Pre June 2020)
-To calculate the size of the bike share fleets in Seattle,  we checked all status changes for each provider back 7 days.
+To calculate the size of the bike share fleets in Seattle,  we checked all status changes for each provider back 7 days using using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)
 Status Changes with event reason's that are not "service ends" or "maintaince picks up" are calssified as  "In Service."
 Status Changes with the event reason of "maintanience pick up"  are classified as "In Maintanince."